-How to turn on dark mode in Android Q
+How to turn on dark mode in Android 10

 It’s very easy to turn on dark mode.
 Here’s how:

-- Go to Settings > Display > Theme and tap on Dark.
+- Go to Settings > Display > Dark Theme and toggle it on.

-We’re currently using the third public beta version of Android Q and the wording has changed when you select Dark to say “Supported apps will also switch to dark theme.”
-So far, that isn’t many, but in addition to the notification shade and app drawer, it does change the backgrounds of all the settings menus and also of apps like Phone, Contacts, and Photos.
-We expect more apps are working their way toward compatibility with dark mode and should be a part of it by the time Android 10 Q officially rolls out.
+When you switch on the dark theme in Android 10 you’ll find that certain supported apps will also switch to the dark side.
+The list was initially limited, but it’s growing fast.
+In addition to the notification shade and app drawer, it changes the backgrounds of all the settings menus and also of apps like Phone, Contacts, Google Photos, Chrome, Google Feed, YouTube, Google Fit, Google Drive, Google Keep, Google Pay, and a few others.
+We expect more apps are working their way toward compatibility with dark mode and should be a part of it very soon.

 Ideally, developers will create dark themes of their own to fit in with dark mode, but Google has also included a “Force Dark” option for developers which automatically converts light backgrounds to darker tones.